yuvalmGS/gigaspaces-wiki-jekyll/release_notes/xap96/home.markdown

 # Overview
 {%section%}
 {%column width=75% %}
-A new Release of Gigaspace's XAP platform has been released.
+A new release of Gigaspace's XAP platform has been released.
 Version 9.6 is a minor relaese.
 Below you will find all relevent information.
 {%endcolumn%}
 {%column width=20% %}
 <img src="/attachment_files/gs/gs.png" width="100" height="100">